-How often should you sprint to get faster?
+How often should athletes sprint to get faster?
 The answer may surprise you.

 Is More Better?

-I’ve heard athletes and lifters talk about training 7 days per week in order to reach their goals.
-This mindset, while extremely admirable, is terribly mistaken.
+I’ve heard athletes and lifters talk about training seven days a week to reach their goals.
+Many people find this mindset admirable.
+But it is actually misguided.

 Let me make this very clear: you do not need to train every day.
 Your true growth from your training occurs when you are recovering.
-But in today’s training culture, rest days are routinely overlooked like a skinny nerd during prom season.
+In today’s training culture, many athletes often overlook rest days.
+They’re passed over like a skinny nerd at the prom.

 You Must Recover

-The ideal training split for lifters, who want to get consistent results is about 3 to 5 training days per week.
+The ideal training split for lifters is 3 to 5 days per week.
+It will give you consistent results.

-Because of this fact you have to know how to create the proper balance within your training program.
-You have to know just how frequently you can actually perform sprint workouts.
+Because of this fact, you have to know how to create the proper balance within your training program.
+You have to know how often you can perform sprint workouts.

 Built Different

 Muscular fatigue from lifting weights is one thing.
-But nothing in training feels worse than being both mentally and physically depleted due to a spent CNS.
+But nothing in training feels worse than having a drained central nervous system (CNS).

+A spent CNS leaves you in a state of mental exhaustion and physical fatigue.
 Imagine walking onto the track and feeling like you have a 100lb weighted vest strapped to your body.
-And then imagine the loss of confidence because you feel like a slug.
-Even though you may try your hardest, you just cannot create any of the power that is necessary for speed work when your CNS is blown out.
+And then imagine losing your confidence because you feel like a slug.
+If you cook your CNS, you can’t generate the power that you need for speed work.

-Overall, you will feel like Superman when he is exposed to Kryptonite.
-Performing training that taxes the central nervous system too often without adequate recovery will lead you down this dark road.
+You will feel like Superman when he is near Kryptonite.
+If you train too often without enough recovery, you will be in bad condition.
+Your central nervous system will suffer.
 You will feel as if you are in a deep malaise when this happens.

 I have been in this state before.
 And I do everything I can to avoid it by any means necessary.
 This is why creating balance within your training program is so important.

-As a younger sprinter, I always tried to train through the malaise.
+As an immature sprinter, I always tried to train through the malaise.
 But that plan got me going nowhere fast.
-As an older and smarter veteran of the track game, I know exactly when to let my foot off the gas before I drive completely off the edge.
+As a mature, smarter veteran of the track game, I know when to ease off the gas before I drive off the edge.

-To get faster I recommend that you sprint 2 or 3 days per week with 48-72 hours of recovery between speed sessions.
-You can still lift within that recovery period.
-Just no sprinting.
+To get faster, I recommend that you sprint 2 or 3 days per week with 48-72 hours of recovery between speed sessions.
+You can still lift during that recovery period.
+But don’t sprint during that time or you will defeat the purpose of recovery.

 If increasing your speed is your top goal, you have to pay attention to what you are doing in the gym.
-Certain exercises pull from the CNS just like sprinting.
-If you are chasing speed, you will want to temporarily avoid these exercises and training concepts:
+Certain exercises pull from the CNS like how that sprinting does.
+If you want to be faster, avoid these exercises and training ideas for now:

 1) Performing heavy squats and especially heavy deadlifts (over 90 percent of your max)